 The best examples of app gamification are Todoist Karma, Fitocracy or Habitica – the productivity app that turns life into a game.
 Good news is that gamification is incredibly addictive, and we can use it for some excellent concepts.
 Imagine a charity app where you progress through a game planting trees or saving whales while technically giving charity steady support.
 Thus having fun in the process and supporting something that matters!

 Last option is where your app does not fit into any of those options above.
 Think of Lyft and Uber apps.
 Their businesses are based on a commission of a provided service.
-We have built such a sharing economy start-up for My Hippo Space, providing storage options to people while paying the host minus the commission.
+We have built such a sharing economy start-up for My Hippo Space, providing storage options to people while paying the host minus the commission, see how it works on a short tech demo video.

 The benefit of this model is scalability and controls.
 You can manage every aspect of this process and build every feature that your business desires.